Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 draft: true
 ---

 You will expect to run a program after making changes to it.
 The same is expected even when hacking a kernel.
-This article will document how to install the required packages, build and run the Linux on QEMU along with a pointer to wwhere to get started with debugging the kernel with the GDB debugger.
+This article will document how to install the required packages, build and run Linux on QEMU along with a pointer to where to get started with debugging the kernel with the GDB debugger.

-I will be using  a Debian distribution to run all the commands provided, you might need to modify some of them if you are using a non-debian based distribution.
+I will be using a Debian distribution to run all the commands provided.
+You might need to modify some of them if you are using a non-debian based distribution.

 ## Install the required packages